Group of diverse refugees and migrants standing outdoors in a line, smiling, with a rustic fence and trees in the background, during daytime.

 Almost one million Rohingya (an ethnic Muslim community from Myanmar) were forced from their home due to ongoing persecution and military attacks, and have been living in overcrowded camps in Cox’s Bazar, Bangladesh, since 2017.

 Over 750,000 people fled from their homes to Cox’s Bazar, Bangladesh.
-There are now over 920,000 Rohingya living in the camps.
+There are now almost 1 million Rohingya living in the camps.

 Camp Residents After The Fires.
 Photo: Caritas Bangladesh